 You may have been told by your doctor to lower your prolactin level for better health and fertility.
 Prolactin is a hormone that is produced by the pituitary gland and it has many functions in the body, one of which is to stimulate milk production in women who are breastfeeding.

-Ayurveda provides effective treatment to lower prolactin levels naturally and balance hormones for better health.
+Ayurveda provides effective natural treatment for hyperprolactinemia and hormonal imbalance.
 In this article, we will look into symptoms, causes and Ayurvedic natural treatment for high prolactin levels in women.

 The role of Prolactin for Hormonal Balance in Women